johnshearing/iotaAirgappedClientServerWallet/data/README.md

-Folders will automatically be genereated in this data folder as needed to track Users, Tokens, Checks, and Logs
+The following folders must already be inside this folder in order for the system to function.
+Users, Tokens, Checks, Logs, suid